Microbial Bioactives

 Abstract

 The genus Diaporthe, including its anamorph Phomopsis, encompasses a diverse group of fungi with significant ecological, agricultural, and biotechnological implications.
 These fungi exhibit remarkable adaptability, colonizing a wide range of plant hosts and occasionally affecting human health as opportunistic pathogens.
 This systematic review and meta-analysis integrates evidence from genomic, transcriptomic, and metabolomic studies to comprehensively characterize the molecular mechanisms underlying Diaporthe adaptation, pathogenicity, and secondary metabolite production.
 A rigorous literature search was conducted across PubMed, Web of Science, and Scopus, following PRISMA guidelines, yielding 148 relevant studies that met inclusion criteria.
 Data extraction focused on fungal species, omics methodologies, host interactions, biosynthetic gene clusters, transcriptomic profiles, and metabolomic signatures.
 Meta-analytic synthesis revealed conserved gene clusters associated with toxin production and enzymatic degradation, highlighting pathways critical for host colonization.
-Transcriptomic analyses demonstrated dynamic regulation of virulence genes and host response factors, while metabolomic studies identified polyketides, terpenes, and other bioactive compounds with ecological and pharmacological relevance.
+Transcriptomic analyses revealed dynamic regulation of virulence genes and host-response factors, while metabolomic studies identified polyketides, terpenes, and other bioactive compounds of ecological and pharmacological relevance.
 Heterogeneity among studies was addressed using random-effects models, and sensitivity analyses confirmed the robustness of pooled estimates.
 This integrative approach provides a holistic understanding of Diaporthe biology, revealing intricate host–microbe interactions and potential applications in biotechnology and medicine.
-The findings underscore the importance of multi-omics strategies in elucidating fungal ecology and offer a foundation for future research aimed at mitigating plant disease and exploring novel bioactive metabolites.
+The findings underscore the importance of multi-omics strategies for elucidating fungal ecology and provide a foundation for future research to mitigate plant disease and explore novel bioactive metabolites.

 Keywords: Diaporthe, Phomopsis, multi-omics, genomics, transcriptomics, metabolomics, fungal pathogenicity, secondary metabolites